Efficient resolution of Thue-Mahler equations: Abstract

 \section{Abstract}

 A Thue-Mahler equation is a Diophantine equation of the form

-where $F$ be an irreducible homogeneous binary form of degree at least $3$ with integer coefficients, $a$ is a non-zero integer and $p_1, \dots, p_v$ are rational primes.
+where $F$ is an irreducible binary form of degree at least $3$ with integer coefficients, $a$ is a non-zero integer and $p_1, \dots, p_v$ are rational primes.
 Existing algorithms for resolving such equations require computations in the field $L=\Q(\theta,\theta^\prime,\theta^{\prime\prime})$, where $\theta$, $\theta^\prime$, $\theta^{\prime\prime}$ are distinct roots of $F(X,1)=0$.
 We give a new algorithm that requires computations only in $K=\Q(\theta)$ making it far more suited for higher degree examples.
-We also introduce a lattice sieving technique reminiscent of the Mordell--Weil sieve that makes it practical to tackle Thue--Mahler equations of higher degree and with larger sets of primes.
+We also introduce a lattice sieving technique reminiscent of the Mordell--Weil sieve that makes it practical to tackle Thue--Mahler equations of higher degree and with larger sets of primes than was previously possible.
 We give several examples including one of degree $11$.

 Let $P(m)$ denote the largest prime divisor of an integer $m \ge 2$.
 As an application of our algorithm we determine all pairs $(X,Y)$ of coprime non-negative integers such that $P(X^4-2Y^4) \le 100$, finding that there are precisely $49$ such pairs. \end {abstract}